 We encourage you to be actively engaged in the admission process.
 Once you have submitted the first part of your application, you will receive an email with login information to MyNaropa.
 You can check your application status online in MyNaropa at any time.
 Note that document uploads can take up to one week to be reflected in MyNaropa.

 If you completed any coursework at a foreign college or university (other than a study abroad program), an international education evaluation is required.

-Please refer to the following when writing your essay:
+In a maximum of 500 words, 12-point font, double-spaced essay, please refer to the following readings when writing your essay: